 Creatinine and creatinine clearance blood tests

-Creatinine is a waste product that is produced continuously during normal muscle breakdown.
-The kidneys filter creatinine from the blood into the urine, and reabsorb almost none of it.
+Creatinine is a waste product from the normal breakdown of muscle tissue.
+The kidneys filter creatinine from the blood into the urine.

-There are two main ways doctors use creatinine tests to measure kidney function:
+There are two main ways doctors test for creatinine levels:

-- Creatinine clearance can be precisely determined by measuring the amount of creatinine present in a sample of urine collected over 24 hours.
-This method requires a person to urinate exclusively in a plastic container for one day, then bring it in for testing.
-Although the urine creatinine measurement method is inconvenient, it may be necessary to diagnose some kidney conditions.
+- Creatinine clearance can be determined by measuring the amount of creatinine present in a urine sample collected in a special plastic container over 24 hours.
+This method isn’t very convenient but may be necessary to diagnose some kidney conditions.

-- GFR can be estimated using a single blood level of creatinine, which your doctor enters into a formula.
-Different formulas are available, which take into account age, sex and sometimes weight and ethnicity.
+- GFR can be estimated using a single blood test for levels of creatinine.
+This test is used more often than the 24-hour urine test.
+Different formulas are then used to take into account age, sex and sometimes weight and ethnicity.
 The higher the blood creatinine level, the lower the estimated GFR (eGFR) and creatinine clearance.

 Understanding an abnormal creatinine test result

 A low eGFR or creatinine clearance demonstrates kidney disease.

 Repeated eGFR or creatinine clearance measurements over time can identify whether the kidney disease is acute (sudden, often reversible) or chronic (long-term and irreversible).
 Chronic kidney disease is also called CKD.
 More than 3 million people in the UK face chronic kidney disease.